Section-A (1 mark each)

 Ans.
 The rare or threatened species can be protected by:

-- Using cryopreservation technique (-196 °C), the sperm, eggs, tissues, and embryos can be preserved for a long period of time in gene banks, seed banks, etc.
+- Using the cryopreservation technique (-196 °C), the sperm, eggs, tissues, and embryos can be preserved for a long period of time in gene banks, seed banks, etc.

 - Micropropagation of plants in-vitro using tissue culture techniques.